-Host shoot biomass correlated highly significantly to host root biomass (Table S1).
-Significant nutrient and parasite-presence effects were observed on host root biomass, whereas the fraction of root to total biomass was only influenced by parasite presence (Table 2).
-In absolute terms, the root biomass of parasite-free hosts was greater than that of parasiteinfested hosts and under both conditions the host plant root biomass increased with nutrient application (Fig. 5).
-In relative terms (fraction root to total biomass), the host root biomass increased in presence of the parasite (intercept) but was unaffected by increased nutrient availability.
+Host shoot biomass exhibited a highly significant correlation with host root biomass (Supplementary Data Table S1).
+Significant effects of nutrients and parasite presence were observed on host root biomass, whereas the fraction of root to total biomass was influenced only by parasite presence (Table 2).
+In absolute terms, the root biomass of parasite-free hosts was greater than that of parasite-infested hosts, and in both conditions the host plant root biomass increased with nutrient application (Fig. 5).
+In relative terms (fraction of root to total biomass), the host root biomass increased in the presence of the parasite (intercept) but was unaffected by increased nutrient availability.